 Class of 2028, Undeclared

-Research Project - Mechanocatalytic Complexation
+Research Project - 3D Printed Reaction Vessels/Mechanocatalytic Complexation

 Our team regularly collaborates with AbbVie scientists to ensure our research is having the broader world impact we truly seek to make.